joncoop/codingbat-grader/README.md

 ## Tips

-In order to easily filter students by class, have them enter a unique string in their Memo field that corresponds to their class/section.
-For example, a student in AP Computer Science A, section 3 could include [APCSA-3] in the memo field along with their name.
-For example, all of my students have memo fields in the following format:
+In order to easily filter students by class, have them enter a string in their Memo field that corresponds to their class/section.
+For example, all of my students have Memo fields in the following formats:

+    Babbage, Charles [APCSP-1]
     Lovelace, Ada [APCSA-3]
+    Turing, Alan [APCSA-3]
+    van Rossum, Guido [APCSA-6]
+    Wozniak, Steve [APCSP-1]

 ## Disclaimer